Hercules133/Peanut-Progress-Habit-Tracker/README.md

+@Philipp der Main Branch zählt

 # Peanut Progress 🥜

 A Habit Tracker app for Android, IOS, Windows, Linux and Web

 ## About

-It's a free downloadable Habit Tracker app with all features unlocked
+It's a free downloadable Habit Tracker app with all features unlocked.

+Based on Flutter 3.27.1 & Dart 3.6.0

 ## Getting started